EssGeeEich/LuaPP/README.md

 This is the official project page for SGH's LuaPP - Lua C++ Wrapper!

-Check [`main.cpp`](https://github.com/EssGeeEich/LuaPP/blob/master/src/main.cpp) to see a wrapping demo.

 Please note that LuaPP requires C++17.
 It can use the official Lua repository as a submodule, or a globally installed Lua library, depending on the compilation flags.
-It has been developed with Lua v5.3 and updated to v5.4.6.
+It has been developed with Lua v5.3 and updated to v5.4.7.

 # License
 Copyright (c) 2015-2023 Mauro Grassia